-Hi everyone we are the Reid Family.
-My name is Jayme and my husband Bilal and I got married almost 2 years ago.
-Even before we got married we decided that we would look into adopting a child.
-I wasn’t sure how that all worked so I began surfing the web and requesting information.
-Bilal and I happen to go to the local farmer’s market and one day there was a booth set up where they were giving out information about fostering children.
-We took the information to read over before eventually choosing to become foster parents.
+My name is Jayme Reid.
+Even before my husband Bilal and I married nearly two years ago, we knew that we wanted to adopt a child.
+I wasn’t sure how it worked, so I began surfing the web and requesting information.
+Bilal and I went to the local farmer’s market one day and someone was distributing information about fostering children.
+We read the information and decided to become foster parents.

-While we went through the Deciding Together Course (an alternative to TIPS-MAPP), we began to feel adoption was best for us because there are so many children out there that need a forever home.
-We got our foster care license and began watching the Adopt Kansas Kids website looking at children needing a forever home.
+While we were attending the Deciding Together course (an alternative to TIPS-MAPP), we began to think that adoption was best for us.
+There are so many children who need a forever home!
+We got our foster care license and began watching the Adopt Kansas Kids website, looking for children who needed a forever home.

-We are doing well and enjoying our life together.
-We continue to have first experiences with him and it feels like a new chapter in a book each time.
-As a family we take one day at a time and are thankful for the time we have with him.
-We may be teaching him to be a young man but he is teaching us so much too.
+Every new experience with Da’Mir feels like a new chapter in a book.
+As a family we take one day at a time and are thankful for the time we have together.
+We may be teaching him to be a young man but he is teaching us so much, too.
 We love this child so much.

-He has called us mommy and daddy since day one but it is great to know I am legally his mommy.
-I recommend this to so many people that are interested in adoption because there are so many children of all ages needing a forever home.
+Da’Mir has always called us Mommy and Daddy, but it is great to know I am legally his mommy.
+I recommend this to so many people that are interested in adoption because there are so many children of all ages who need a forever home.
 Adoption is so special to us because we were able to make a difference in a child’s life.
-We tell him it makes him more special because he chose us and we thank him for that often.
+We tell Da’Mir that it makes him more special because he chose us.
+We thank him often for choosing us.